ocaml-sf/learn-ocaml/docs/exercises_format.md

   "forward_exercises"  : [ "exercise1", "exercise2", ... ],
   /* The suggested exercises in case of difficulty */ "backward_exercises" : [ "exercise1", "exercise2", ... ],
+  /* Maximum score for the exercise. */
+  "max_score" : [ 0 .. n ],
 }
 ```

 ### title.txt

 Text file containing the title of the exercise.
+Overridden by the field `title`
+in `meta.json` if present.

 ### descr.html